ArielCalisaya/Firebase_Functions/README.md

 # Firebase_Functions

-firebase structure for social media project on firestore api cloud
+firebase structure for social media project with firestore api cloud

 ## This api will be used in my social media project
 ### Schema of API: